0x90n/InfoSec-Black-Friday/README.md

 PulseDive Threat Intelligence  :see_no_evil: \
 https://pulsedive.com/about/enterprise
-50% off for 6 months with code: BLACKFRIDAY23 \
+50% off for 6 months of Pro with code: BLACKFRIDAY23 \
-Deal ends: 26th November
+Deal ends: 28th November

 SecureStack DevSecOps SaaS  :see_no_evil: \
 https://securestack.com/black-friday-sale